-I am a PhD candidate in Economics at the University of York.
+I have recently joined as a Lecturer at the University of Bristol after studying for my PhD at the University of York.
 My research focusses on the interplay of geography, institutions and infrastructure in the long run development of India.
 I use historical data and GIS mapping to analyse patterns of development across the subcontinent, with an emphasis on literacy.

 PhD in Economics, ongoing

 University of York

 MSc (Research) in Economic History, 2013

 Coelho, Miguel, Sebastian Dellepiane-Avellaneda, and Vigyan Ratnoo.
 2016.
 “The political economy of housing in England”.
 New Political Economy.
 22 (1): 31-60.

 The role of institutions in long run development has been the focus of much research, but identifying and measuring the causal impact remains fraught with difficulties.
 This paper uses a Geographical Regression Discontinuity (GRD) design on a unique village level data set from colonial India to estimate the impact of different land tenure types on long run rural literacy.
 Exploiting an early 19th century historical quirk in the placement of these land tenures in a small, otherwise homogeneous area, this paper is able to show sizable effects on literacy persist into the new millennium.
 The historical placement of railway lines is also analysed, with results indicating that the full benefit of the railways for development is likely to be conditional on land tenure type.

 The Certainty of Uncertainty: The progress of literacy in colonial India in the presence of agricultural shocks